OluwakemiElenpe/Pizza-Sales-Dashboard/README.md

 4. Are there any pizzas we should take of the menu, or any promotions we could leverage?

 ## Data gathering
-The dataset was downloaded on maven analytics website.
+The dataset was downloaded on Maven Analytics website.
 Here is the link to the [dataset](https://www.mavenanalytics.io/data-playground?dataStructure=2lXwWbWANQgI727tVx3DRC&search=pizza)
+It consists of four datasets namely:
+- Orders
+- Order_details
+- Pizzas
+- Pizza_types